roeticvampire/AiR-Mouse/README.md

 Phone app: [download](https://github.com/roeticvampire/AiR-Mouse/blob/master/AiRMouse%20Unity%20App/exports/AiRmousev0.2.apk)

 ##### Disclaimer
 Huge shoutout to a senior whom I'll not name explicitly without his permission, for being a constant source of multi-talented inspiration for me.
-And a warm thanks to my friend @yogesh-01 for the App Logo, which although did delay the project due to a complete redesign that I had to work on to suit the logo theme, was amazing and I really like how much that improved the visual aesthetics of the App.
+And a warm thanks to my friend @yogesh-01 for the **App Logo**, which although did delay the project due to a complete redesign that I had to work on to suit the logo theme, was amazing and I really like how much that improved the visual aesthetics of the App.
 I'm still not done with the PC Client's UI Work.. and the App might be buggy right now, but those are updates to push for another day.
 If you've really read through all that, You sir deserve a coffee.
 Cheers to that.